 OneNet and Pacific Wave

-OneNet, a division of the Oklahoma State Regents for Higher Education, operates the research and education network serving 100 percent of Oklahoma’s research universities, many of whom are eager to further leverage existing research, in areas like high energy physics, atmospheric science and predictive modeling, hydrology and water resources, machine learning, and genomic research efforts across the Asia-Pacific Region and the Americas.
+OneNet, a division of the Oklahoma State Regents for Higher Education, operates the research and education network serving 100% of Oklahoma’s research universities, many of which are eager to further leverage existing research in areas such as high energy physics, atmospheric science and predictive modeling, hydrology and water resources, machine learning, and genomic research efforts across the Asia-Pacific Region and the Americas.

 The University of Oklahoma also operates the Advanced Radar Research Center (ARRC).
 Strong partnerships with the University of Kyoto University in Japan lead to the bi-annual International Symposium on Earth-science Challenges (ISEC).
 ARRC focuses on:

 “This new connection to Pacific Wave, which is facilitated via the Western Regional Network, will enable Oklahoma’s researchers to collaborate globally on a variety of initiatives through international partnerships,” said Vonley Royal, executive director and higher education chief information officer, OneNet.
 “By having a Pacific Wave network node in Tulsa, many of OneNet’s member institutions will benefit from the enhanced connectivity to the Asia-Pacific Region and beyond, including the University of Oklahoma, Oklahoma State University, the National Weather Center, and the National Severe Storms Laboratory.”